 PROGRAMME IN HEALTH SERVICES AND SYSTEM RESEARCH

-- Promote capacity to do and to use health services research.
+Promote capacity for health care professionals to do and use health services research

 For the past decade, HSSR has been a leader in the study of the nature of health and health-related social service needs and strategies for meeting those needs in ways that are effective, scalable, and sustainable.
 The major research focus in HSSR is the organisation and delivery of health and social services in the context of an ageing population.
 Our research methodologies include decision science and simulation modelling, survey research, qualitative research, health economics and implementation science and evaluation.
 Our research is undertaken with the view to how best to achieve the quadruple aim of improved health outcomes, patient satisfaction, provider satisfaction and acceptable costs.

 All evidence indicates that our traditional ways of serving human health-related needs must change.
 And the change must not only be incremental – by merely expanding current services – but fundamental – by establishing new modes of services.
 These new modes will need to be integrated over the lifespan, address physical and psychosocial needs, and will require shifts from a “medical” perspective in which we are treating diseases, to a population perspective, where we are seeking to optimise health for everyone in an individualised, flexible and sustainable way.